Team-Nutshell/NutshellEngine-Application/README.md

-# NutshellEngine-Application - Camera Simple
+# NutshellEngine-Application - Camera First Person
 ![Camera Simple](https://i.imgur.com/e2v6yIl.png)

-Application creating a camera and a cube using the ECS and Asset Manager.
+Application creating a first person camera and a cube using the ECS and Asset Manager.

 Camera controls:
 - ``WASD`` for movement.